-The awkwardness, the cliques, the struggle of who to sit with at lunch… when you feel like the odd person out at work, it might seem like you were transported back to high school.
-It might feel juvenile to worry about whether or not your colleagues like you, but experts agree that feelings of comfort and acceptance in the workplace are far from trivial.
+The awkwardness, the cliques, the struggle of who to sit with at lunch – when you don’t fit in at work, it might feel like you were transported back to high school.
+But no matter how much we insist other people’s opinions don’t matter, experts agree that feelings of comfort and acceptance in the workplace aren’t trivial.

 “Most people will work an average of 65,000 hours in their lifetime.
 Being in a positive environment is a key [to] being happy and having a healthy outlook,” says leadership coach Anza Goodbar.
 “If you are unhappy in the job, you will be less likely to perform well and it will reduce the likelihood of keeping the job long term.”

-Beyond that, “your ability to get things done in your organization will inevitably involve being able to effectively influence others and bring them on board to your ideas,” points out Joseph Liu, career consultant & host of the Career Relaunch podcast.
+Belonging can also impact your productivity.
+“Your ability to get things done in your organization will inevitably involve being able to effectively influence others and bring them on board to your ideas,” says Joseph Liu, career consultant and host of the Career Relaunch podcast.
 “Fitting in is part of being able to effectively lead teams to achieve your organizational goals.”

 When evaluating your situation, it’s critical to know whether your feeling of being an outsider is internal (i.e. a problem with how you perceive yourself) or external (i.e. a problem with how others perceive you).
-If you’re prone to overthinking, or getting too hung up on things like popularity and coolness, your problem may very well be in your head — in which case, you’d do well to work on your own self-esteem rather than adjusting your behavior.
+If you’re prone to overthinking, the problem may just be in your head.
+In that case, the solution lies in working on your self-esteem rather than adjusting interpersonal behavior.

-In situations like this, “you can’t control other people, but you can control yourself and how you perceive a situation,” adds Alison Brehme, founder and CEO of Virtual Corporate Wellness.
+“You can’t control other people, but you can control yourself and how you perceive a situation,” says Alison Brehme, founder and CEO of Virtual Corporate Wellness.

 While your instinct might be to focus on what’s going wrong, Thier recommends thinking about what’s working.

-You shouldn’t feel pressured to change who you fundamentally are in order to fit in, but a few adjustments to your communication style could help put others at ease.
-If you came from a more aggressive environment where competing with team members was rewarded, for example, the way you interacted with colleagues there might not jibe at a more collaborative office.
+You shouldn’t feel pressured to change who you fundamentally are to fit in, but a few adjustments to your communication style could help put others at ease.
+If you came from a more aggressive environment where competing with team members was rewarded, the way you interacted with colleagues there might not jibe at a more collaborative office.

 “We tend to respond positively to others like us, and if you are feeling like the odd man out, then you probably need to be the one to adjust your style,” says career coach Mary Warriner.
 “You could sit back and watch for a while and see how your boss responds to your co-workers or how your co-workers interact with each other.
 This might give you a clue as to where to start.
 Do they interrupt each other and speak very fast?
 Do they take time to stop and think before responding?”

-It’s often worth turning to a trusted colleague or friend, even if they don’t work at the company.
-They may be able to offer up perspective, suggestions or at the very least, a sympathetic listening ear.
+Check in with a mentor, friend, or colleague for a second opinion.
+They may be able to offer perspective, suggestions, or, at the very least, a sympathetic ear.

 “A mentor outside of your immediate team can provide you with objective, candid feedback about which behaviors are favored within the organization, and which are not.
 If you don’t have a mentor, try to identify someone who’s successfully ascended within the organization with whom you feel you could have an honest, candid conversation to discuss what steps you can take to fit in,” Liu recommends.
 “After you’ve identified a few tweaks you can make, decide which you feel are feasible and can create the greatest positive impact, then take action.”

-“At some point, cutting your losses so you can have a fresh start at an organization more well-aligned to who you are will allow you to be yourself, make the most of who you are and achieve results that benefit your organization and your own career trajectory,” Liu concludes.
+“At some point, cutting your losses so you can have a fresh start at an organization more well-aligned to who you are will allow you to be yourself, make the most of who you are, and achieve results that benefit your organization and your own career trajectory,” Liu says.